-- Step 1 In Cisco Unity Connection Administration, expand Call Management, then select System Call Handlers. - Step 2 On the Search Call Handlers page, select Add New. - Step 3 On the New Call Handler page, enter basic settings, as applicable.
-(For field information, on the Help menu, select This Page.)
+- Step 1 In Cisco Unity Connection Administration, expand Call Management, then click System Call Handlers. - Step 2 On the Search Call Handlers page, click Add New. - Step 3 On the New Call Handler page, enter basic settings, as applicable.
+(For field information, on the Help menu, click This Page.)

-Note Fields marked with \ (an asterisk) are required.
+Fields marked with (an asterisk) are required.

-- Step 4 Select Save. - Step 5 On the Edit Call Handler page, continue entering settings for the call handler. - Step 6 When you have finished entering settings on the Edit Call Handler page, select Save. - Step 7 On the Edit menu, select any (or all) of the following related pages, to continue adding applicable settings to the new call handler: - Transfer Rules (see the "Transferring Calls in Cisco Unity Connection 10.x" section on page 6-13 for details) - Caller Input (see the "Managing Caller Input During Greetings in Cisco Unity Connection 10.x" section on page 6-9 for details) - Greetings (see the "Overview of Call Handler Greetings in Cisco Unity Connection 10.x" section on page 6-6 for details) - Message Settings (see the "Taking Messages in Cisco Unity Connection 10.x" section on page 6-12 for details)

-Call Handler Owners
+- Step 4 Click Save. - Step 5 On the Edit Call Handler page, continue entering settings for the call handler. - Step 6 When you have finished entering settings on the Edit Call Handler page, click Save. - Step 7 On the Edit menu, click any (or all) of the following related pages, to continue adding applicable settings to the new call handler: - Transfer Rules (see the "Transferring Calls" section on page 6-12 for details) - Caller Input (see the "Managing Caller Input During Greetings" section on page 6-8 for details) - Greetings (see the "Overview of Call Handler Greetings" section on page 6-6 for details) - Message Settings (see the "Taking Messages" section on page 6-11 for details) - Call Handler Owners

-Note Depending on how you set up the call handler template on which this new call handler is based, you may not need to change any settings on these additional pages.
+Depending on how you set up the call handler template on which this new call handler is based, you may not need to change any settings on these additional pages.
 At a minimum, however, you should record a name and one or more greetings for the call handler.

-Step 8 If you change any of the settings on a page listed in Step 7, select Save before leaving the page.
+Step 8 If you change any of the settings on a page listed in Step 7, click Save before leaving the page.